 1. Mandala Artwork in Buddhism

 It is interesting how Tibetan Buddhist monks make cosmic diagrams using colored sand.
 They have been practicing this artwork for centuries now.
 These monks enter a flow state with every grain of sand they place using metal funnels and sticks.
 When the process reaches its center point, they experience something very extraordinary.
-Additionally, they encounter the transcendence of self and the reality of the universe where all the living beings are free from their sufferings.
+Additionally, they encounter the transcendence of self and the reality of the universe where all living beings are free from their sufferings.
 Lastly comes the final stage of this process, where Buddhists destroy their weeks of labor for the mandala artwork.
 This process of mandala art in Buddhism represents non-attachment and denotes the impermanence of all the things around us.

 2. Mandala Artwork in Hinduism